Presiding officer of the United States Senate: Constitutional authority

 Additionally, Article One, Section 3, Clause 6 grants to the Senate the sole power to try federal impeachments and spells out the basic procedures for impeachment trials.
-Among the requirements is the stipulation that the chief justice is to preside over presidential impeachment trials.
-This rule underscores the solemnity of the occasion and aims, in part, to avoid the possible conflict of interest of a vice president's presiding over the proceeding for the removal of the one official standing between the vice president and the presidency.
+Among the requirements is the stipulation that the Chief Justice of the United States is to preside over presidential impeachment trials.
+This rule aims, in part, to avoid the possible conflict of interest of a vice president presiding over the proceeding for the removal of the one official standing between the vice president and the presidency.
 The chief justice has presided as such only three times: